andreaporcu1972x/Sales-Shipments-Dashboard/README.md

 # Sales & Shipments Overview Dashboard

-## Descrizione del progetto
+## Project Overview
-Questo progetto implementa una soluzione di Business Intelligence che copre il ciclo **Order → Shipment → Delivery**, partendo da dati grezzi in formato CSV fino alla visualizzazione finale in **Power BI**.
+This project implements a Business Intelligence solution covering the **Order → Shipment → Delivery** lifecycle, starting from raw CSV data and ending with interactive reporting in **Power BI**.

-La soluzione include le principali fasi tipiche di un contesto BI:
+The solution includes the typical phases of a BI environment:
-- ingestione dei dati
+- data ingestion
-- trasformazione e consolidamento
+- data transformation and consolidation
-- modellazione dimensionale
+- dimensional modeling
-- analisi tramite dashboard e KPI
+- analytical reporting through dashboards and KPIs

-Il progetto è strutturato come un caso realistico di integrazione tra area commerciale e logistica.
+The project is structured as a realistic integration scenario between sales and logistics domains.

 ---

-## Architettura della soluzione
+## Solution Architecture

 CSV Files
 ↓